Written By: Brad Campbell | April 20, 2025

 Of course, it’s also important to work with the right third-party suppliers when making physical security upgrades.

-Riot Glass, LLC manufactures, supplies, and installs a full range of Riot Glass® security glazing products that schools can use to provide unmatched physical security to protect their students and faculty.
+Riot Glass manufactures, supplies, and installs a full range of retrofittable security glazing products that schools can use to provide unmatched physical security, protecting their students, staff, and property from active threats and other security risks.
+We also offer threat assessments to help you implement the right security glazing solutions for school windows and doors.

-Riot Glass® fortifies schools without making them look or feel fortified, allowing students and teachers to continue enjoying the benefits of a positive learning environment, while knowing that they’re well protected against active threats and other security threats.
+In short, Riot Glass fortifies schools without making them look or feel fortified, allowing students and teachers to continue enjoying the benefits of a positive learning environment while knowing they’re protected from active threats.

 HOW CAN WE HELP YOU?